 While field observations enabled validating model predictions at a small scale, we were also interested in testing our predictions against vegetation changes observable at a larger scale.
-We accessed 30-m resolution Landsat scenes and assessed how our predictions were consistent with changes in Normalized Difference Vegetation Index (NDVI) over the study area under the assumption that increasing shrub cover is the main driver of NDVI increase.
-This assumption was based upon patterns observed in other studies (McManus et al. 2012, Fraser et al. 2014) and in this study (see Results).
+We accessed 30 m-resolution Landsat scenes and assessed how our predictions were consistent with changes in Normalized Difference Vegetation Index (NDVI) over the study area under the assumption that increasing shrub cover is the main driver of NDVI increase.
+This assumption was based upon patterns observed in other studies (Fraser et al. 2014, McManus et al. 2012) and in this study (see below).

 We accessed scenes from WGS frames 19-21 and 20-20 (path-row) using the United States Geological Survey (USGS) GloVis interface.
-Landsat scenes came from Landsat 5, 7, and 8 and spanned years 1989-2016.
-We chose not to use SLC-off Landsat 7 scenes (scenes collected after 31 May 2003) since they had too much missing data in our study area.
+Landsat scenes came from Landsat 5, 7 and 8 and spanned years 1989 to 2016.
+We chose not to use SLC-off Landsat 7 scenes (scenes collected after

+May 31, 2003) since they had too much missing data in our study area.
 Since our study area was relatively small compared to the size of a whole scene, we could filter scenes visually based on whether the study area was covered by clouds or not.
 We adopted a conservative approach by removing scenes as soon as there were traces of clouds or cloud shadows covering the study area, even when only one of the two zones under study was affected.
-Scenes that were taken before Julian day 195 or after Julian day 250 (14 July and 7 September, respectively, on non-leap years) were removed from the analysis, as they were likely outside the peak phenology window.
+Scenes that were taken before Julian day 195 or after Julian day 250 (July 14 and September 7 respectively on non-leap years) were removed from the analysis, as they were likely outside the peak phenology window.
 Visual analysis of the NDVI data confirmed that there was no relationship between NDVI and the day of the year over the period from Julian day 195 to Julian day 250.
 Filtering on the basis of cloud cover and day of the year resulted in a set of 27 scenes retained for further analysis (Appendix S1: Table S1).

-We converted the red and near-infrared bands to top-ofatmosphere (ToA) reflectance using coefficients and formulae described in Chander et al. (2009) for TM (Landsat 5) and ETM+ (Landsat 7) data and in the Landsat 8 Data Users Handbook (U.S. Geological Survey 2016) for OLI (Landsat 8) data.
-NDVI was computed for every 30-m cell according to the standard formula where NIR stands for the ToA reflectance of the near-infrared band and Red stands for the ToA reflectance of the red band
+We converted the red and near-infrared bands to top-of-atmosphere (ToA) reflectance using coefficients and formulae described in Chander et al. (2009) for TM (Landsat 5) and ETM+ (Landsat 7) data and in the Landsat 8 Data Users Handbook (U.S. Geological Survey 2016) for OLI (Landsat 8) data.
+NDVI was computed for every 30-m cell according to the standard formula:

-$$NDVI = \frac{(NIR - Red)}{(NIR + Red)}$$
+$$NDVI = (NIR - Red) / (NIR + Red)$$